01 of 06

 Often a recipe will call for you to "cut in" butter or shortening—usually when making biscuits, scones, or some other pastry that needs to be flaky.
 "Cutting in" means incorporating the butter into the flour in such a way that little lumps of the raw butter remain whole within the flour mixture.
 When the dough is baked, these little lumps create separation in the structure of the finished product, which is what gives it that flaky consistency.

-The easiest way to cut in butter is with the simple tool called a pastry blender.Continue to 2 of 6 below.
+The easiest way to cut in butter is with a simple tool called a pastry blender.Continue to 2 of 6 below.

 02 of 06